How to Relieve Finger Joint Pain

 • Practice Good Hand Posture: Keep wrists and fingers aligned while typing or using tools.

-• Perform Hand Stretches: Simple daily exercises maintain joint flexibility.
+• Perform Hand Stretches: Daily exercises for bone maintain joint flexibility.

 • Use Protective Gear: Wearing gloves while working with tools prevents injuries.